AdobeDocs/adobeio-console/insights.md

 > **Note:** If Runtime has not been enabled for the project or workspace, runtime data will not appear.

 Also on the *Overview* tab, the **View by** dropdown allows you to select a preferred timeframe by which to view this information.
-The date and time of the last refresh of the data is provided in the top-right corner of the console, and you can trigger a data refresh by selecting the **Refresh** button.
+The date and time of the last refresh of the data is provided in the top-right corner of Console, and you can trigger a data refresh by selecting the **Refresh** button.

 > **Note:** There is a 10 minute delay on all data shown.